Security-Onion-Solutions/securityonion-docs/firewall.rst

 .. image:: images/config-item-firewall.png
   :target: _images/config-item-firewall.png

-If for some reason you can't access :ref:`soc`, you can use the so-firewall command to allow your IP address to connect (replacing ``<IP ADDRESS>`` with your actual IP address):
+If for some reason you can't access :ref:`soc` at all, you can use the so-firewall command to allow the IP address of your web browser to connect (replacing ``<IP ADDRESS>`` with the actual IP address of your web browser):
 ::

-    so-firewall includehost analyst <IP ADDRESS>
+        sudo so-firewall includehost analyst <IP ADDRESS>

 Reviewing Host Firewall
 -----------------------